Deep Neural Network Approximation Theory: Improving Polynomial Approximation Rates to Exponential Rates

 \section{Improving Polynomial Approximation Rates to Exponential Rates}

-Having established that for all function classes listed in Table~\ref{table_opt_exp}, Kolmogorov-Donoho-optimal approximation through neural networks is possible, this section proceeds to showing that neural networks, in addtion to their striking Kolmogorov-Donoho universality property, can also do something that has no classical equivalent.
+Having established that for all function classes listed in Table~\ref{table_opt_exp}, Kolmogorov-Donoho-optimal approximation through neural networks is possible, this section proceeds to show that neural networks, in addition to their striking Kolmogorov-Donoho universality property, can also do something that has no classical equivalent.

 Specifically, as mentioned in the introduction, for the class of oscillatory textures as considered below and for the Weierstrass function, there are no known methods that achieve exponential accuracy, i.e., an approximation error that decays exponentially in the number of parameters employed in the approximant.
 We establish below that deep networks fill this gap.

 Let us start by defining one-dimensional ``oscillatory textures'' according to \cite{demanet2007wave}.
 To this end, we recall the following definition from Lemma~\ref{lem:Sfunctions_general},